-(103) "Opacity" means the degree to which emissions, excluding uncombined water, reduce the transmission of light and obscure the view of an object in the background as measured by EPA Method 9 or other method, as specified in each applicable rule.
+(104) "Opacity" means the degree to which emissions, excluding uncombined water, reduce the transmission of light and obscure the view of an object in the background as measured by EPA Method 9 or other method, as specified in each applicable rule.

-(104) "Oregon Title V operating permit" or “Title V permit” means written authorization issued, renewed, amended, or revised pursuant to OAR 340 division 218.
+(105) "Oregon Title V operating permit" or “Title V permit” means written authorization issued, renewed, amended, or revised under OAR 340 division 218.

-(105) "Oregon Title V operating permit program" or “Title V program” means the Oregon program described in OAR 340 division 218 and approved by the Administrator under 40 CFR part 70.
+(106) "Oregon Title V operating permit program" or “Title V program” means the Oregon program described in OAR 340 division 218 and approved by the Administrator under 40 CFR part 70.